Let's talk about a sin that’s been around for a very long time.

 My heart was doing jumping jacks at the realization that way back in the day my God “was patient” towards all of us “not wishing that any should perish, but that all should reach repentance.”
 (II Peter 3:9) And it was simply “flooded” with a love of the “nations.”
 I’m not sure those words make sense without a deeper dive into Habakkuk, but it’s what my heart has been experiencing.

-As we enter into this critical conversation, are we making room for our hearts to see our own sin?
+I wonder: as we enter into this critical conversation, are we making room for our hearts to see our own sin?
 And are we making room to forgive those who’ve hurt us?
 And those who’ve stood by and watched it happen?

 Do we want to learn to see like He does and to love?